maxravel/mnemomed/readme.md

 - localStorage counter; done
 - simple loader; done
 - simple pomodoro app; done
+- simple Ebbinghaus curve app, working for 30 days; done

 to do: upradge loader;
 to do: refactorize code;
 to do: add UI - chose each chapter;
 to do: think about database;
-to do: Ebbinghaus curve app;
-to do: to do app;
 to do: upradge pomodoro app;
 to do: how to work with form - autorefresh/url problem.
 to do: unificate pomodoroC and pommodoroCInt;